CommerceGov/Policies-and-Guidance/Bureau-Annual-Data-Plan-Template.md

 ## Bureau XYZ

 ###Bureau's Mission:
 To support America's economic prosperity and its competitiveness abroad.
-Bureau's Desired Outcomes under the [Department's Strategic Plan](http://2010-2014.commerce.gov/sites/default/files/documents/2014/march/doc_fy2014-2018_strategic_plan.pdf) for Data:
+Bureau's desired outcomes under the [Department's Strategic Plan](http://2010-2014.commerce.gov/sites/default/files/documents/2014/march/doc_fy2014-2018_strategic_plan.pdf) for Data are:

 * Improved dissemination pathways for information that is already public.
 * Stronger and more engaged users around data products.